madskristensen/EditorConfig/README.md

 ![screenshot](https://raw.githubusercontent.com/madskristensen/EditorConfig/master/art/screenshot.png)

+I can't compile your project, since I don't have VS 2010 installed.

-This code should be Visual Studio 2010+ compatible.
+This code should be Visual Studio 2010+ compatible though.
 All you have to do is to add the folders `Classify`, `Completion` and `ContentType` to the .editorconfig VS extension project and then add the missing references.

+Sorry for such a lame pull request